arnabganguly/HDInsighthivemigration/README.md

 #  Migrate HDInsight 3.6 Hive(2.1.0) workload to HDInsight 4.0 Hive(3.1.0)

-This lab explains the steps needed to upgrade from an [HDInsight Hadoop(Hive) 3.6](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-release-notes-archive) cluster to an [HDInsight Hadoop(Hive) 4.0](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-version-release) cluster.
+This lab explains the steps needed to migrate multiple Hive workloads from an [HDInsight Hadoop(Hive) 3.6](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-release-notes-archive) cluster to an [HDInsight Hadoop(Hive) 4.0](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-version-release) cluster.

 HDInsight 4.0 brings [upgraded versions for all Apache components](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-component-versioning) , but for this lab we specifically focus on the Hive versions.